Ulcor/EVE-amake-trader/README.md

 1) Industry.
 Available materials, runs
 2) Science.
 Cores, runs
 3) Chem.
 Station availability!
 Materials, logistics, jobs
+4) WTB list - for items and cores

 #### Amake trader
-Checks the market value of items
+1) Checks the market value of items
-Croston, Holt-Winters and similar models for forecasting/investing
+2) Your orders - check if first sale/buy

 #### Hauler
-Gets data from Amake trader and create the best value for hub 1->hub 2, items for a selected hauler
+1) Gets data from Amake trader and create the best trip value for hub 1->hub 2.
+Items, price_1 price_2 - tax * volume

+### Coin keeper
+1) Track money flow.
+Items value, wallet value 2Croston, Holt-Winters and similar models for forecasting/investing

 ----
 ## How to use the app:
-fill later
+Automate EvE time